 Pursuant to Section 5.140.245 of the Mendocino County Code, the County of Mendocino has entered into an agreement with MCTC as its contractor to provide promotional services, activities and improvements for the District.
-The balance sheet and profit and loss statements regarding budget vs. actual reports are to be provided to the County on a quarterly basis.
+The balance sheet and profit and loss statements regarding budget vs. actual reports are to be provided to the county on a quarterly basis.

-In FY 2017-2018 the Mendocino County Tax Collector recorded total BID assessments in the amount of \$942,496.85 to provide services, activities and programs on behalf of the District.
+In FY 2017-2018 the Mendocino County Tax Collector recorded total BID assessments in the amount of \$942,497 to provide services, activities and programs on behalf of the District.
 To date, this is the highest amount collected since the inception of the BID.

-The Budget contained in this BID Annual Report is based on actual FY 2017-2018 assessments.
-The BID assessment figure for that time period is \$942,497.
-The County matching funds were \$471,249.
+The Budget contained in this BID Annual Report is based on actual FY 2017-2018 BID assessments.
+The county matching funds for the same period are \$471,249.

-Contributions from Mendocino County Matching Funds for FY 2018-2019
+C. Contributions from Mendocino County Matching Funds for FY 2018-2019

-As the County's designated contractor, MCTC will receive and will be responsible for ensuring that the County match of BID assessments is used to provide allowed services, activities, and programs to benefit the District.
+As the county's designated contractor, MCTC will receive and will be responsible for ensuring that the county match of BID assessments is used to provide allowed services, activities, and programs to benefit the District.

-Section 5.140.250 (C) establishes how the County match will be calculated and paid to the County contractor: ...The fifty percent (50%) County match shall be based on the prior fiscal year assessment collected and shall be paid out in twelve equal installments.
+Section 5.140.250 (C) establishes how the county match will be calculated and paid to the county contractor: ...The fifty percent (50%) County match shall be based on the prior fiscal year assessment collected and shall be paid out in twelve equal installments.
 After the fiscal year is closed, an adjustment amount will be determined to make the annual County match amount equal to fifty percent (50%) of the total current fiscal year assessment collected.
 This adjustment amount will be applied no later than September 30 of the following fiscal year.
 The County may provide an advance in funds to the District and the contract shall provide for the terms and conditions of the advance.

 Totals for "the prior fiscal year" are not known at the time the MCTC Finance Committee must prepare the budget contained in the BID Annual Report.
-For this reason, estimates of future assessment revenue and the county match are based on actual FY 2017-2018 assessments.
+For this reason, estimates of future assessment revenue and the county match are based on actual FY 2017-2018 assessments as reported annually in the Tax Collector's October report.